-Tokio Marine Group aims to foster a corporate culture that treats solving social issues as a matter of course.
-Accordingly, the Group has been promoting social contribution activities with the participation of all employees by setting the target of a 100% participation rate (total).
-We have achieved that mark for seven consecutive years from fiscal 2014 to fiscal 2020.
-We have also been expanding initiatives to foster future generations all around the world.
-In Japan, in addition to its involvement in youth development and international exchanges through foundations (scholarships, assistance to children orphaned through traffic accidents and other support), Tokio Marine & Nichido has been working to raise children's environmental awareness through Green Lessons and disaster prevention awareness through Disaster Prevention Lessons.
-The company has also provided the career education program Group Work on Managing Risks and Opportunities.
+In addition, Tokio Marine Group has been working to raise children's environmental awareness through Green Lessons and disaster prevention awareness through Disaster Prevention Lessons.
+We have also provided the career education program Group Work on Managing Risks and Opportunities.
 More than 100,000 students have participated in these programs as of March 31, 2021.
-Overseas, Tokio Marine & Nichido Fire Insurance Company (China) Limited has been carrying out a disaster awareness-raising program while Hollard Group in South Africa has been providing the StreetWise financial literacy education program.
+Overseas, Tokio Marine & Nichido Fire Insurance Company (China) Limited has been carrying out a disaster awareness-raising program while Hollard Group in South Africa has been providing the StreetWise Finance financial literacy education program.